- Download our Moving to Houston Guide (PDF)

-Although Houston is one of the USA's major capitals, it is far cheaper than the likes of New York City, San Francisco and Los Angeles.
-With almost everything being more affordable in Houston than other parts of America, newcomers will have more money to spend on enhancing their quality of life and lifestyle in the Texan capital.
+Although Houston is one of the USA's major capitals, its cost of living is far cheaper than the likes of New York City, San Francisco and Los Angeles.
+With almost everything being more affordable in Houston than in other parts of America, newcomers will have more money to spend on enhancing their quality of life and lifestyle in the Texan capital.

 Houston's school system is large enough to satisfy even the most demanding parents.
 The city has plenty of public school options, including magnet and charter schools, as well as private and international schools for newcomers looking for an easier school transition.

 Many newcomers are surprised to find that the city is bursting with greenery.
-With tree-lined streets, urban forests and manicured parklands in and around its neighbourhoods, families will certainly be able to find a spot to enjoy on a sunny day.
+With tree-lined streets, urban forests and manicured parklands in and around its neighbourhoods, families can certainly find a spot to enjoy on a sunny day.
 What’s more, the city boasts plenty of entertainment options and numerous annual festivals for the whole family.
 Galveston Bay's beaches and lakes also aren't far away for those wanting to get out of the city for the day.

 Climate in Houston

-Some new arrivals may have trouble adjusting to the spiking humidity and high temperatures in Houston.
+Owing to Houston's humid subtropical climate, some new arrivals may have trouble adjusting to the spiking humidity and high temperatures.
 Summer days can especially be sweltering.
 Luckily, there are plenty of places to cool off as air conditioning is available almost everywhere, and the mild winters make up for any weather-related discomfort in June, July and August.

-As the city is what you make of it, those who make an effort to adjust and enjoy their new life in Houston will truly be able to make the most of the high standard of living it offers its residents.
+As the city is what you make of it, those who are moving to Houston who try to adjust and enjoy their new life in the city can truly make the most of the high standard of living it offers its residents.